fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 A **partial-port** is when you transfer some of the numbers from your current service provider to Teams.

 - For example, your account BTN is +1 425-555-1234 and this account has 25 numbers.
-You want to port only 5 of your 25 phone numbers (+1 425-555-1235 through 1259).
+You want to port only five of your 25 phone numbers (+1 425-555-1235 through 1259).
 When you list your numbers to port, you enter: +1 425 555 1235 - +1 425 555 1239.
-  - In this case, you are leaving some numbers with your current service provider and transferring some numbers to Microsoft Calling Plan and this is considered a partial-port.
+  - In this case, you're leaving some numbers with your current service provider and transferring some numbers to Microsoft Calling Plan and this is considered a partial-port.

 > [!NOTE]
-> In a partial port, if the BTN is not one of the numbers you are porting, then you do not include the BTN in the list of numbers to port.
-If the BTN is one of the numbers you are porting, then you have an option to select one of the remaining numbers that you are not porting to become the new BTN for the service provider’s account.
+> In a partial port, if the BTN isn't one of the numbers you're porting, then you don't include the BTN in the list of numbers to port.
+If the BTN is one of the numbers you're porting, then you have an option to select one of the remaining numbers that you aren't porting to become the new BTN for the service provider’s account.

 ### Disconnecting your existing phone lines with your current service provider